top of page

 This is how it goes: Dr Fry was transcribing 'Rowley's' works for Catcott for sale to Earl Lichfield, but was surreptitiously making more copies than he had agreed to, when he upped and died suddenly.
 Catcott was mortified, as can be seen in his letter to Dr Woodward.
 He was concerned that the manuscripts/transcripts he had lent to Dr Fry for transcribing would fall into the hands of some unscrupulous person.
 It is clear that Catcott valued his stock of Rowley highly as, on one occasion, he had offered the whole collection to Thomas Warton for £70, the equivalent today, supposedly, of around £13,000.

-More to add but working on this
+More to add - working on this

-This lot was Sold at auction, Sotheby's, 2015, for around $11,250, including hammer.
+This lot was Sold at auction, Sotheby's, 2015, for $11,250, plus hammer : View

-Sotheby's Describe the two volumes as follows:
+Sotheby's describe the two volumes as follows:

 Poems, by Thomas Rowlie, Priest of St John's, in the City of Bristol, and Father Confessor to Mr. William Canyng, Founder of St Mary Redcliffe Church.